Songs

 Click Here for tab for Baby, I Love Your Way by Peter Frampton

-For a song that was as successful as this, it’s hard to believe he wrote it in a matter of minutes.
-Peter Mentioned that it was slightly inspired by The Beatle’s song Blackbird which uses a similar technique on the guitar of playing octaves as additional strings around it ring out.
+For a song this successful, it’s hard to believe Frampton wrote it in a matter of minutes.
+Peter has said it was slightly inspired by The Beatle’s song Blackbird, which uses a similar technique on the guitar, playing octaves as additional strings around it ring out.
 It’s considered a classic that has been re-released a few times now on various live compilations.

 Bad Moon Rising by Creedence Clearwater Revival